Internships - Internships FAQs

 - Do I have to have a specific college major in order to participate in the program?

 - I’m not a photographer, but I love photography (or) I am a photographer, will this internship help me get published?

 - What are past participants in the Work Scholar Program doing now?

 Who is eligible for the Work Scholar Program?

 Aperture accepts qualified candidates at a range of points in their education and career paths.
-Most successful applicants have completed college (with the exception of the part-time positions, for which we often accept current students) and have already gained some experience in their field of interest, or current students in a related field of study.
+Most successful applicants have completed college and already gained some experience in their field of interest, or current students in a related field of study.

 Do you accept international applicants?